jekil/awesome-hacking/_pages/contribute.rst

 * Make sure the tool is useful before submitting, it should be a maintained or at leats still in use tool.
 * Make an individual pull request for each suggestion.
 * Use the syntax used in the list.
+* List items should be sorted alphabetically.
 * Do not add descriptions too long, few lineas are enough.
+Be clear, concise and non-promotional.
 * New categories or improvements to the existing categorization are welcome, although it is a good idea to discuss toghever big refactoring.
 * Check your spelling and grammar.
 * Make sure your text editor is set to remove trailing whitespace.